-For our clients we, at Surf, offer a customer journey mapping (in a form of collaborative moderated brainstorm) that helps find out what features are of real importance and priority at the initial stage of development, what problem areas exist, and what direction the product is going to move in the future.
+For our clients we, at Surf, offer a customer journey mapping (in a form of collaborative moderated brainstorm) that helps find out what features are of real importance and priority at the initial prod of development, what problem areas exist, and what direction the product is going to move in the future.

 Keep in step with technology

 Today, technology offers so many possibilities that no wonder, sometimes it’s not easy to choose the right tech stack or the most suitable approach that would be effective exactly for your project, and not in the short-term only but for a longer perspective.

 We have always been pioneers in adopting the newest solutions, and our real catch is Flutter, a cross-platform solution by Google that allows using one code base for both iOS and Android, and since Flutter 3.0 release for four other main platforms: Windows, Mac, Linux, and web.
 Flutter has been gaining more popularity lately, and now is the most popular cross-platform mobile framework used by global developers.

 We have implemented 10+ large-scale Flutter projects for various industries, and it has proven to deliver easy coding and code maintenance, high performance, safety, and scalability, along with native look and feel for each platform.
 The next important advantage: reduced time and cost of development (as you do not have to hire programmers for each platform) and faster time to market.

 Summing things up